Ljulienng/4_02_Rails02_the-gossip-project/README.md

-# DAY21: Gossip project on rails
+# DAY24: Gossip project on rails
 ## Made by Julien and Dany :smiley:
 ## How to use

-After the git clone, run the commands in this order: `bundle install`, `rails db:migrate`, `rails db:seed`.
+After the git clone, run the commands in this order: `bundle install`,``rails db:create`, `rails db:migrate`, `rails db:seed`.

-Once you've done this your can run the command `rails server`
+Once you've done this your can run the command `rails server` or click [here](https://thegossipprjctdj.herokuapp.com/) to access the online version.

 ## Content